Ocular Squamous Cell Carcinoma

 How can ocular squamous cell carcinoma be prevented?

-Researchers at UC Davis discovered a variant in the damage-specific DNA binding protein 2 gene (DDB2 for short) that has been identified as a risk factor for ocular SCC in the Haflinger, Belgian, and potentially the Rocky Mountain Horse breeds.
+Researchers at UC Davis discovered a variant in the damage-specific DNA binding protein 2 gene (DDB2 for short) that has been identified as the causal risk factor for ocular SCC in several breeds.
 The function of this gene is to repair DNA that has been damaged by UV light.
 Horses with two copies of the variant (homozygous) are at increased risk of developing ocular SCC compared to horses with only one copy (heterozygous) or no copies of the variant.
-Approximately 80% of the cases in these breeds were homozygous for this risk variant.
+Approximately 80% of the cases in Haflinger and Belgian breeds were homozygous for this risk variant.
 Therefore, this risk factor does not explain all cases of ocular SCC and it is likely that additional genetic risk factors are contributing to cancer in these and other breeds.

 Owners can use the DNA test available through the UC Davis Veterinary Genetics Laboratory to identify horses that are at higher risk for ocular SCC development and take precautions to protect them.
 It is advised that homozygous horses have routine eye exams performed so that tumors are caught early.
 Additionally, these high-risk horses should wear UV-protective fly masks and be stabled during peak sunlight hours.
-The test can also be used to help breeders of Haflingers, Belgians, and Rocky Mountain Horses make informed decisions when selecting breeding pairs and avoid producing horses that are at risk of developing ocular SCC.
+The test can also be used to help breeders of Haflingers, Belgians, Rocky Mountain Horses, Connemara Ponies, Holsteiners, and Belgian Warmbloods make informed decisions when selecting breeding pairs and avoid producing horses that are at risk of developing ocular SCC.

 For more information: